viraj1995/utopia/README.md

 ***Libellus vere aureus, nec minus salutaris quam festivus, de optimo rei publicae statu deque nova insula Utopia***

-The term was first coined by Thomas More (1478–1535), and was originally a fictional book written in Latin that described a perfect world.
+The term was first coined by Thomas More (1478–1535), and was originally a fictional book that described a perfect world.

-The original title of the book is shown above, and translates to, "A truly golden little book, no less beneficial than entertaining, of a republic's best state and of the new island Utopia"

-## What does Utopia do?

-This skill is meant to help with people who are clinically and periodically depressed mainly but also people who are just having a bad day by talking to them, providing natural solutions, such as going out, exercising, talking to family or friends, motivating them, and possibly explaining to them what they are going through.
-This Alexa skill will respond with basic human responses, such as giving simple advice and suggestions.

-This can have a great impact in decreasing suicide rates, helping with clinically depressed people, and motivating them to get up and go on with their day.
-Sometimes all a person needs is to talk to someone, and why not a virtual assistant who can talk back?

-**Disclaimer**: Utopia is not meant to be a cure, but a helper to depression.
-The people who programmed this are not experts in mental illnesses such as depression, and this is a product of our subjectivity and couple months of basic research (mostly via Google) on depression.
+Utopia is the idea of a perfect place that has been designed to have no problems.

 ## Description

+According to the [World Health Organization](http://www.who.int/mediacentre/factsheets/fs369/en/), 350 million people worldwide suffer from depression.
+Depression is the leading cause of disability.

+This skill is meant to help people who are going through depression.
+The main feature of this skill involves taking the [Hamilton Depression Rating Scale Survey](https://www.psychcongress.com/saundras-corner/scales-screeners/depression/hamilton-depression-rating-scale-ham-d) to get a general idea of the severity of depression, and based on the score of the survey, the skill would recommend certain natural remedies to help.
+The other complementary features include giving positive and motivational quotes, proposing natural solutions (exercising, going out, talking to family & friends), a mindfulness meditation exercise, recommendations for nearby therapists, and, if necessary, getting help from the National Suicide Prevention Lifeline.

+**Disclaimer**: Utopia is not meant to be a substitute for professional medical advice, treatment or diagnosis.
+It is more of a supplemental and informational helper to mitigate depression.
+The people who programmed this are not experts in mental illnesses such as depression, and this is a product of our subjectivity and couple months of basic research on depression.

+## Technology

 Utopia is powered by Python, [Flask-Ask](http://flask-ask.readthedocs.io/en/latest/), and the Alexa Skills kit.